The Pirates of Penzance

 Pat has been involved in Musical Theatre all her life, and is a familiar face on the Sussex Performing Arts scene.
 She has many years experience of musical and stage direction with local societies.

-Rowan Stanfield - Assistant Director
+Rowan Stanfield - Assistant Director / Choreographer

 Rowan is more usually to be seen on stage, having played several leading ladies for Eastbourne G&S in recent years.
 She's excited to be making her directorial debut for the society.